basskibo/awsiot-amplify-nodes-dev/README.md

 **NOTE** This was made for testing purposes so it is using _MIT LICENCE_ .

+# MQTT Message example

+Easiest way is to use AWS IoT Core (https://eu-central-1.console.aws.amazon.com/iot/home) in order to publish messages, you can ublish message to topic "myTopic" with following payload

+    { "Air Temp": 53, "Humidity" : 73, "Battery" : 1, "Kelvins" : 5269}

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).